-We also have Family Fellowship on the 2nd and 3rd Sundays of the month where the congregation purposefully sets time aside after the service to fellowship with each other.
-Whether inviting them over for lunch or planning some other activity, this time is meant to develop relationships, form organic discipleship, and foster compassion among the brethren.
+We also have Family Fellowship on the second and third Sundays of the month when the congregation purposefully sets time aside after the service to fellowship with each other.
+Whether in inviting others over for lunch or in participating in some activity together, this time is meant to develop relationships, enable ministry, and foster compassion among the brethren.

 What should I wear?